the-turing-way/the-turing-way/book/website/communication/social-media.md

 Scientists can also be contacted directly by the public, which enables a more approachable level of communication {cite}`Kelesidou2021scicomm`.

 Due to its popularity and wide range of uses for academic purposes, the next two sub-chapters focus on using Twitter.
-However, below are some tips for using the other popular general social media sites - Linkedin, Facebook and Instagram.
+However, below is an overview of the most popular general social media sites used by researchers - Twitter, Linkedin, Facebook and Instagram.

+### Twitter

+* They have 353 million monthly active users.
+* It is less formal than other platforms and very popular with academic audiences.
+* Character limit is small, only 280.
+But you can join tweets in threads.
+* You can tag others in your tweets or photos.
+* You can add links, photos (size 1200 x 628 pixels) and videos (max 2 minutes 20 seconds) in tweets.
+You can also add links to videos.
+* If you don't have an image, adding a link will generate a preview image.
+* It is a conversational and chatty platform.
+So be chatty in tweets and use images and gifs to make your tweets more fun.

 ### Linkedin